 Staying at home all day may also make you insane, you still need fresh air outside the home.
-But, going out in a situation like this is too high risk.
+But, going out in a situation like this is too high a risk.
 You might bump into a lot of people outside your family, and maybe the people you meet have been exposed to COVID-19, who knows?

 Now is the time to practice safe ways when leaving the house.
 In addition to keeping a distance from other people, to wash hands after touching the surface of an object, you are also required to wear a mask.
 Remember, in Indonesia, there have been over 3,000 confirmed COVID-19 cases.

-The Safe Way to Leave Home When the Pandemic COVID-19
+Stay Safe Way to Leave Home When the Pandemic COVID-19

 Reduce Risk Exposed When Shopping